 - Arcane Realignment - the warcaster can reroll one failed magic attack roll per turn when the Squire is nearby.

-- Arcane Repeater - While this model is nearby its controlling warcaster, that warcaster's control range is extended by a few inches.
+- Arcane Repeater - While this model's warcaster is within 5" of it, that warcaster's control range is extended 2".

 - Reserve Accumulator - The warcaster can receive an additional focus point, up to three times per game.